asolove/asolove.github.io/next/src/content/posts/2017-07-14-pure-ui-control.md

 ---
 layout: post
 title: "Pure UI control"
-description: "If Pure UI gave teams a shared language for display states, what’s the same idea for an interface’s behavior?
-A case for making control state explicit."
+description: "If Pure UI gave teams a shared language for display states, what’s the same idea for an interface’s behavior — a case for making control state explicit"
 date: 2017-07-14 09:00:00
 categories: js ui
 tags: ui